 In Eq.
-1, k{gel} had units of md when the gel composition, C/C_o , was expressed relative to the composition of our standard gel (i.e., 24-hr-old 0.5% Alcoflood 935 HPAM, 0.0417% Cr(III)-acetate).
+1, k{gel} had units of mD when the gel composition, C/C_o , was expressed relative to the composition of our standard Cr(III)-acetate-HPAM gel (i.e., 24-hr-old 0.5% Alcoflood 935 HPAM, 0.0417% Cr(III)-acetate).
 Originally, Eq.
-1 was simply an empirical three-parameter fit that allowed the model to correctly quantify the rate of gel propagation through a $48 \times 1.5 \times 0.04$ -in. fracture.
+1 was simply an empirical three-parameter fit that allowed the model to correctly quantify the rate of gel propagation through a 48x1.5x0.04-in. fracture.
 Since the original development of this model, we found independent support10 for two of the three parameters in Eq.
-1 (i.e., the 1.0 md coefficient and the -3 exponent for the concentration term).
-However, no quantitative basis was found for the third parameter, 0.00011 md.
+1 (i.e., the 1.0 mD coefficient and the -3 exponent for the concentration term).
+However, no quantitative basis was found for the third parameter, 0.00011 mD.

 As a qualitative explanation for Eq.
-1, we speculate that the concentration-dependent term accounted for progressive dehydration of the concentrated, immobile gel, while the constant term accounted for the dehydration of flowing gel in the wormholes.
-At a given point in the fracture, the flowing gel was continually replenished, representing a gel source with an unchanging concentration.
+1, we speculate that the concentration-dependent term accounted for progressive dehydration of the concentrated immobile gel, while the constant term accounted for dehydration of flowing gel in the wormholes.
+At a given point in the fracture, the flowing gel was continually replenished, so it represented a source of gel with an unchanging concentration.
 Any flowing gel that dehydrated was added to the reservoir of concentrated gel.
 In contrast, the concentrated gel did not move and became ever more concentrated with time, so its average permeability to water continually decreased.